openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 'OpenStack Settings' tab during OpenStack installation.
 By default that is 'admin' tenant.
 Perform in the that tenant the following actions:

-1. Configure security groups in the 'admin' tenant.
+1. Configure security groups in the 'admin' tenant for post-deployment checks.
    See :ref:`savanna-deployment-label` for the details.
 2. Get an image with Hadoop for Savanna and register it with Savanna.

    * First download the following image: